ndeshpa/eurekaclinical-admin-webclient/README.md

 Admin code in embedded tomcat.
 The backend services must be listening on port 8443, which is the default.
-2. Back in the root directory of the web client project, execute `mvn clean install`.
+2. Back in the root directory of the web client project, execute `mvn clean install -Pwebserver`.
 It will open the web client in your default web browser at https://localhost:8000 in an embedded web server.
 You can leave the backend eureka code running while you repeatedly build and run the web client.